 Team Building and Cast Partnerships

-During pre-production, you’ll also want to begin putting together your production team and casting any necessary talent.
-If you’re working with a production company, they may provide a team that you can work with.
-You’ll also want to put together an outline of your production schedule, determine the equipment and crew you’ll need for the shoot, and put together a budget for the shoot.
+During pre-production, assemble your production team and cast any required talent.
+If collaborating with a production company, they might provide a team.
+Outline your production schedule, determine the needed equipment and crew, and draft a budget for the shoot.

 Summary